LeoZDong/netAE/README.md

 # netAE: network-enhanced autoencoder

 Network-enhanced autoencoder (netAE) is a semi-supervised dimensionality reduction method.
 It was specifically designed to facilitate cell labeling of single cell RNA-sequencing data.

-This repository was created by Zhengyang (Leo) Dong.
+## Important Note
+This code base is a bit old at this time, so some implementation flaws do not necessarily reflect methodology flaws.
+Initially it was created to run experiments on medium-sized datasets mentioned in the paper's experiments section.
+I have seen complaints that the code wouldn't work on super large datasets because it is requesting an unreasonably large amount of memory.
+This is most likely because my implementation of the modularity calculation is matrix-based for parallelization, but it is much less data-efficient.
+In cases where you have a large set of labeled data that needs to go through the modularity calculation, consider changing to an iteration-based implementation.
+Alternatively, you can also try changing the "weighted modularity" to "sparsely weighted modularity" by discarding connections that are too weak.

+As with many neural networks, always fine-tune to your particular datasets before settling on model performance.
+On the three datasets that I ran my experiment on, I was able to get good results without much fine-tuning at all.
+But that does not mean the model could work on any dataset without fine-tuning.

+If you have questions on any of the above-mentioned issues, or questions in general, feel free to reach out!

 ## Getting Started